Devv64bit/Advance-Process-Manager/README.md

 ### Process Synchronization
 - Implements synchronization primitives such as mutexes and semaphores.
-- Demonstrates the use of synchronization mechanisms to solve common synchronization problems (e.g., producer-consumer, reader-writer).
+- Demonstrates the use of synchronization mechanisms to solve common synchronization problems (e.g., producer-consumer).

 ### Command-Line Interface (CLI)
 - Provides a user-friendly interface for interacting with the Process Manager.